R&D and the Winemaking Industry:

 The wine market is a multi-billion dollar industry in the U.S. that is only expected to grow more in the coming years.
 The industry continuously demands high quality wines, new blends, and improved ingredients.
 The processes involved in growing, irrigating, harvesting, blending, and aging wine make this industry a strong candidate for claiming the Research and Development (R&D) tax credit.
-This tax credit, more commonly known as the Research Tax Credit (RTC), was designed as an incentive for U.S. companies to conduct innovative activities, increase research spending, and keep jobs in America.
+This tax credit was designed as an incentive for U.S. companies to conduct innovative activities, increase research spending, and keep jobs in America.

 Most winemakers and vineyards do not realize that tax benefits exist to reward the innovative methods and processes that go into harvesting and making wine.
 The time and resources invested to ensure your wine remains both competitive and in high-demand without compromising the wine’s flavor profile are very technical and complex.
 These processes include developing new wine varietals, conducting yeast trials, evaluating various filtration techniques, and improving the quality of existing wine blends.

-With the RTC now being permanent, the timing has never been riper (pun intended) for winemakers to take advantage of these often-substantial credits:
+With the R&D now being permanent, the timing has never been riper (pun intended) for winemakers to take advantage of these often-substantial credits: